 How to Choose a Domain Name

-One of the most important decisions you’ll make about your business is the domain name you choose to acquire.
-The domain name you give your business is crucial as it becomes your identity on the web.
+The domain name you give your business is crucial because it becomes your identity on the web.
 You want it to reflect your brand and fit your business, but you also need it to be easy to find and promote.

-Acquiring a premium domain name is definitely the way to go but choosing one can be difficult.
+Acquiring a premium domain name is definitely the way to go, but choosing one can be difficult.
 What criteria should you be following to make sure you end up with the very best when you buy a domain name?

 1. Pick a Short Name When You Choose a Domain